privacyguides/privacyguides.org/docs/email.en.md

         - [:simple-linux: Linux](https://tutanota.com/#download)
         - [:octicons-browser-16: Web](https://mail.tutanota.com/)

 Tutanota doesn't use the [IMAP protocol](https://tutanota.com/faq/#imap) or the use of third-party [email clients](email-clients.md), and you also won't be able to add [external email accounts](https://github.com/tutao/tutanota/issues/544#issuecomment-670473647) to the Tutanota app.
 Neither [Email import](https://github.com/tutao/tutanota/issues/630) or [subfolders](https://github.com/tutao/tutanota/issues/927) are currently supported, though this is [due to be changed](https://tutanota.com/blog/posts/kickoff-import).
-Emails can be exported [individually or by bulk selection](https://tutanota.com/howto#generalMail).
+Emails can be exported [individually or by bulk selection](https://tutanota.com/howto#generalMail) per folder, which may be inconvenient if you have many folders.

 ??? check "Custom Domains and Aliases"